websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

 ### Spacing

 Adjust the spacing between the main elements on your pages with the options in the Spacing category.
+When you configure a Page Fragment using the corresponding Style Book, these values are given as options for the Fragment's margin and padding sizes.

 ### General